 This article has some great information and references for avoiding chemicals in mattresses and bedding.

 Not all organic/natural mattresses are created equal and some can have the same issues as conventional mattresses.
-If you choose to pursue a healthy option, here are some things to look for:
+If you choose to pursue an organic option, it will likely be made of these natural materials:

 - Organic, chemical free wool- Wool is naturally flame retardant and also resistant to mold and bacteria.
 It is often used as a cloth diaper cover because of its ability to repel water.

 - Organic, chemical free cotton